The military is increasingly resorting to the use of 3D printers

 Despite the fact that the printer type of production was successfully implemented in the USA and Russia several years ago, the creation of elements for military equipment is in the process of refinement and testing.
 First of all, this is due to the very high demands placed on all military products, mainly in terms of reliability and durability.
 Nevertheless, success in this area was achieved not only by Americans.
 For the second year now, Russian designers have been manufacturing parts for automatic machines and pistols under development using three-dimensional printing technology.
 New technologies save valuable time on drawings.
 And putting such parts on the stream can provide quick field replacements, in repair battalions, since the need to wait for parts from the factory to be received for the same tanks or unmanned aerial vehicles.

-For submariners, military 3D printers will simply be worth their weight in gold, since during autonomous long voyage, replacement of parts by the forces of the submariners themselves will give the submarine an almost inexhaustible resource.
-A similar situation is observed with the ships sailing to sea, icebreakers.
-Most of these ships will soon receive drones, which over time will require repair or complete replacement.
-If an 3D printer appears on the ship that allows you to quickly print spare parts, then in a few hours the equipment can be used again.
-In the conditions of short-term operations and high mobility of the theater of military operations, the local assembly of various parts, assemblies and mechanisms on the spot will allow maintaining a high level of efficiency of support units.
+For submariners, military 3D printers will be worth their weight in gold, since during autonomous long-distance navigation, replacing parts by the forces of the submariners themselves will give the submarine an almost inexhaustible resource.
+A similar situation is observed with ships going on a long voyage, icebreakers.
+Most of these ships will soon receive Droneswhich will eventually require repair or complete replacement.
+If a 3D printer appears on the ship, which will allow you to quickly print spare parts, then in a few hours the equipment can be used again.
+In conditions of transience of operations and high mobility of the theater of operations, the local assembly of certain parts, assemblies and mechanisms right on the spot will make it possible to maintain a high level of efficiency of support units.

 While in the US, the military are launching their convertoplanes, the Russian manufacturers of the Armata tank have been using the industrial printer for the Uralvagonzavod for the second year.
 With it, parts are produced for armored vehicles, as well as civilian products.
 But so far, such parts are used only for prototypes, for example, they were used to create the Armata tank and its tests.
 In the Kalashnikov Concern, as well as in TsNIITOCHMASH, commissioned by the Russian military, the designers make various parts of the rifle weapons from metal and polymer chips on 3D printers.
 The Tula Instrument Engineering Design Bureau named after Shipunov, famous for the CPB, which is known for a rich assortment of manufactured weapons: from pistols to high-precision missiles, is not far behind them.
 For example, a perspective pistol and an automatic gearbox, which is designed to replace AK74M and APS special forces soldiers, is assembled from high-strength plastic parts that are printed on a printer.
 For some military products in the PBC have already been able to create a mold, currently serial production of products is being worked out.